 Dominating the wax 3D printer filament arena is MOLDLAY, by Kai Parthy CC Products.
-When using this or similar wax-like materials, keep in mind that they are much softer than most 3D printer filament types.
+When using this or similar wax-like materials, keep in mind that they are much softer than most types of 3D printer filament.
 Among other precautions, it may be necessary to modify your extruder and layer your print bed with an adhesive.

 Sure, ABS is great, but it has its flaws.
 That’s why plastics manufacturers are always looking for alternatives.
-One such alternative is acrylonitrile styrene acrylate (ASA), originally developed to be more resistant to weather effects.
+One such alternative is acrylonitrile styrene acrylate (ASA), which was originally developed to be a hardy weather resistant material.
 Hence it’s primary use in the automotive industry.

 Unfortunately, as a 3D printer filament type, PP is notoriously difficult to print with, presenting heavy warping and poor layer adhesion.
 If not for these issues, PP would likely contend with PLA for most popular 3D printer filament, given its strong mechanical and chemical properties.

 Interestingly, since many household objects are made of PP, it’s actually possible to recycle old junk and turn it into new 3D printer filament.

 If you can wrest PP’s warping under control, then most prints calling for a hardy and light material would suit PP. It’s important to note however that while the material sees great use in the packaging of consumables and medicine for its food-safe properties, the process of FDM 3D printing negates this with hundreds (if not thousands) of layer lines for bacteria to hang out in — best not to try.